 It is expected that the new Standard, when initially applied, will have a significant impact on the financial statements, since the classification and the measurement of the Bank's financial assets are expected to change.
-However, the Bank will prepare an analysis of the impact this will have on the financial statements, and is planning to complete this analysis before the date of initial application.
+The Bank will prepare an analysis of the impact this will have on the financial statements, and is planning to complete this analysis before the date of initial application.
 The Bank has not yet decided on the date that it will initially apply the new Standard.

 • Amendments to IFRS 9 and IFRS 7: Mandatory effective date and transitional disclosures.
 These Amendments change the disclosure and restatement requirements relating to the initial application of IFRS 9 Financial Instruments.
 The amended IFRS 7 require to disclose more details about the effect of the initial application of IFRS 9 when an entity does not restate comparative information in accordance with the amended requirements of IFRS 9.
+If an entity adopts IFRS 9 on or after 1 January 2013, then it will no longer be required to restate comparative information for periods prior to the date of initial application.